 Putting Together Your Menu

 For a more informal wedding, the Sunday tea dance with petit fours, scones, and fresh fruit is ideal.
 For a formal wedding, follow the tips for a traditional formal wedding.
 Rent movies such as The Age of Innocence for inspiration.

 Invitations, Stationery, and Decor

 For a formal wedding, have a beautiful embossed border on the edge of your invitation.
 Ideally, the writing should be engraved, and the text should be as formal as possible.
-For a more casual wedding, consider these illustrated cards.
 Alternatively, design your own invitations with a favorite Victorian love poem.

 Consider a cracker like the ones popular at holiday time.
 They were invented in the Victorian era; they open with a snap and usually contain a joke and a small prize in them.
 These crackers can be filled with a trinket appropriate to budget and personality.
 Especially for a daytime wedding, consider a folding paper fan printed with a beautiful poem and your wedding date alongside your wedding program.

 Pay special attention to the meaning of flowers – consider carrying a tussy mussy bouquet.
 For your flower girls, having them carry pomanders will offer an authentic touch.